iterative/dvc.org/content/docs/command-reference/plot/show.md

 ## Description

-This command provides a quick way to visualize continuous metrics such as loss functions, AUC curves, confusion matrixes etc. Please read `dvc plot` for more information.
+This command provides a quick way to visualize [continuous metrics](/doc/command-reference/plot) such as loss functions, AUC curves, confusion matrices, etc. Please see `dvc plot` for information on the supported data formats and other relevant details about DVC plots.

 ## Options